-Dialoguing with Consumers through LEGO® SERIOUS PLAY®
+Dialoguing with Consumers and LEGO® SERIOUS PLAY®

 In a reality where people are, potentially, increasingly informed and connected, we feel the need to re-look at how the dialogue with consumers and people is led within and by companies.